There’s Room for You

 Witnessing others embody their greatness urges us into our own.

-“Art, dance, and creativity is vital to human evolution, because you’re watching people be the best version of themselves in that moment.”
+“Art, dance, and creativity is vital to human evolution, because you’re watching people be the best version of themselves in that moment, which inspires us to become the best version ourselves.”

 Examples of Inspiring Creativity in the World